Friday, April 12th 2019

 Panel Members: Daniel Breslin, MD; Vicki Fung, PhD; Gary Hodgetts, DipHE; Paula Richard, BSN

 Roundtable: Coming Together to Create a Shared Agenda

-Held on May 5, 2017 in Boston, this event brought together a diverse group of leaders in mental health and cancer care from throughout New England to: 1) interact with patients and families 2) discuss how to change the dialogue when talking about mental health, and 3) brainstorm ways to close the gap in the inequity of cancer care for mental health patients.
+Held on May 5, 2017 in Boston, this event brought together a diverse group of leaders in mental illness and cancer care from throughout New England to: 1) interact with patients and families 2) discuss how to change the dialogue when talking about mental illness, and 3) brainstorm ways to close the gap in the inequity of cancer care for mental illness patients.
 In addition to patients and caregivers, experts from 30 hospitals, the American Cancer Society, the National Alliance of Mental Illness, the Depression and Bipolar Support Alliance, the Massachusetts State Legislature and others participated in the symposium.
 View 2017 event agenda

 View a summary of the 2017 symposium, and share your feedback with us.
-Open this google doc and add your comments to our working summary of the Bridging the Divide: Mental Health and Cancer Care Symposium.
+Open this google doc and add your comments to our working summary of the Bridging the Divide: Mental Illness and Cancer Care Symposium.

 Moderators: David Ryan, MD, Clinical Director, Mass General Cancer Center; and Ilana Braun, MD, Director of Psychosocial Oncology, Dana-Farber Cancer Institute.

 Narrative 1: Joan and Henry Archibald, Lipika Goyal, MD, Keri Brenner, MD.